 - Light-headedness or dizziness.

-A blood test can reveal a low level of oxygen in the blood, which can be caused by a clot in a lung blood vessel, or high levels of the clot-dissolving substance, D dimer, which may be increased in the presence of blood clots.
+A blood test can reveal a low level of oxygen in the blood, which can be caused by a clot in a lung blood vessel, or high levels of D dimer (a natural clot-dissolving substance produced by the body) that may be increased in the presence of blood clots.
 A blood test can also determine whether someone has an inherited clotting disorder.

 An x-ray produces film images of the heart and lungs.
 It cannot diagnose pulmonary embolism but can be used to exclude other causes of chest pain in patients with suspected pulmonary embolism.

-Ultrasound uses sound waves that bounce off blood vessels, which are then converted by a computer into images.
-Duplex ultrasonography is a type of ultrasound that measures how blood flows through arteries and veins.
+Duplex ultrasonography is a type of ultrasound scan that measures how blood flows through arteries and veins.
 It is used to check for the presence of blood clots in leg veins.

 Spiral computed tomography (CT) scan

-This type of CT scan involves a scanner rotating around the body in a spiral to create 3-D images.
 Spiral CT can detect abnormalities within lung arteries with high precision.
-Contrast material may be administered by injection into a vein (ie: intravenously) during the CT scan to enhance the outline of the pulmonary arteries.
+Contrast material may be injected into a vein during the CT scan to enhance the quality of the images.

 Ventilation – perfusion (VQ) Scan

 During a VQ scan the patient inhales a special aerosol and a special dye is injected into a vein.
 The aerosol and dye can be seen on x-ray as they move through the lungs.
-A series of x-rays are then taken, which assess the flow of blood and air through the lungs.
-Abnormalities may suggest a pulmonary embolism.
+A series of x-ray images are then taken to assess the flow of blood and air through the lungs.

 Magnetic resonance imaging (MRI)